 A couple of doors along was a convenience store and I went to investigate.

 Anyone who bemoans the homogeneity of the supermarket offering should visit Krakow.
 In this shop I recognised nothing.
-All I could see what a heartening array of unidentifiable comestibles, helpfully labelled in a gob-smackingly impossible language with none of the normal Anglo-Saxon or Latin linguistic hints to help decipher.
+All I could see was a heartening array of unidentifiable comestibles, helpfully labelled in a gob-smackingly impossible language with none of the normal Anglo-Saxon or Latin linguistic clues to help decipher.

 I decided reference points would help and headed to the cold counter looking for the dairy.
 I bought whatever I thought I could recognise, including something which looked like a sort of sloshy yoghurt.

 I’m aware (now) that many of you will be very familiar with kefir – but I had never heard of it.
-So below is a quick description of what it is and how it’s made as well as some ideas – what I invented (highly successful) and what some other experimenters have concocted.
+So below is a quick description of what it is and how it’s made as well as some ideas for how to use it – including what I invented (highly successful) and what some other experimenters have concocted.